cppbuildenv/buildenv/docs/02_how_to_init.md

-# How to init buildenv.
+# How to init BuildEnv.

 Buildenv depends on a set of configurations, which describe the toolchain, rootfs, cmake, tools used, and the third-party libraries it depends on.
-Then, buildenv will download resources, pull code, compile and build tools, and install them to the specified directory based on the configuration.
-This file is called buildenv.json.
+Then, BuildEnv will download resources, pull code, compile and build tools, and install them to the specified directory based on the configuration.
+This file is called BuildEnv.json.

 ## 1. What does buildens.json look like.